MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 <!--/Scope-->
 <!--Description-->
 This policy setting controls the Suggested Sites feature, which recommends websites based on the user’s browsing activity.
-Suggested Sites reports a user’s browsing history to Microsoft to suggest sites that the user might want to visit.
+Suggested Sites reports a user’s browsing history to Microsoft, to suggest sites that the user might want to visit.

 If you enable this policy setting, the user is not prompted to enable Suggested Sites.
 The user’s browsing history is sent to Microsoft to produce suggestions.